aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 * CSV file stored in S3
 * S3 inventory manifest stored in S3

 There are multiple classes that implement `IItemReader` that can be used to configure the iterator source.
 These can be provided via the optional `itemReader` property.
-The default behavior if `itemReader` is omitted is to use the input payload.
+If S3 source needs to be configured dynamically at runtime using state input, then class implementations of `IItemReaderPath` can be utilised instead of `IItemReader`.
+These can be provided via the optional `itemReaderPath` property.
+Both `itemReader` and `itemReaderPath` are mutually exclusive.
+The default behavior, if both `itemReader` and `itemReaderPath` are omitted, is to use the input payload.

 Map states in Distributed mode also support writing results of the iterator to an S3 bucket and optional prefix.
 Use a `ResultWriter` object provided via the optional `resultWriter` property to configure which S3 location iterator results will be written.
 The default behavior id `resultWriter` is omitted is to use the state output payload.
 However, if the iterator results are larger than the 256 kb limit for Step Functions payloads then the State Machine will fail.